scirpt

 The real question, though, is how to tell when and if your tires need to be replaced, which is what we cover next.

-How do you know when you need new tires?
+How do you know when you need new tires based on tread depth?
 Typical new tires have a tread depth of 10/32 of an inch (10/32”), but some mud tires, all-terrain tires, and off-road tires have deeper depths closer to 15/32”.
 The standard depth for replacing tires is before the depth reaches 2/32” — at 2/32” or lower, the tire is bald and dangerous.

 • Sufficient tread: 6/32” to 10/32” (6 mm to 8 mm) — the tires are safe for driving